| Expedition Medicine Article |

 (1) Water treatment: The gold standard must be filtration plus boiling.
 Innumerable filters of varying complexity are available – but many would not cope with glacial silt.
 The simplest option is to carry coffee filters – easily replaced when ‘clogged’ – and will filter out particles including protozoan ‘cysts’, which are harder to kill by boiling or chemical sterilisation.

-Thanks to recent SP article on Aconcagua by Brad Marshall I am now aware of the Chlorine Dioxide system – marketed as Aqua Mira in the US, but in the UK as Life Systems Chlorine Dioxide drops.
+Chlorine Dioxide system – marketed as Aqua Mira in the US, but in the UK as Life Systems Chlorine Dioxide drops.
 This is relatively expensive but claims to kill all microbes including spores and cysts – and is safe.
-I think I will use this in future but to be on the safe side would still also use a coffee filter for high risk or cloudy water.
-The UIAA doesn’t seem to have caught up with this option yet.
+I used this on Aconcagua but for extra safety would still recommend use of a coffee filter for high risk or cloudy water.
+The UIAA still doesn’t seem to have caught up with this option yet.

 (2) Other advice: avoid ice cubes, salads and fruit that haven’t been peeled – by you.
 Keep hands clean using antiseptic, and use sterilised water to clean teeth – unless water supply reliably vouched for.
 Still on subject of fruit – beware such as melons (? also citrus fruits) which may be injected with water to increase weight!
 Beware under cooked meat/poultry.
 Be wary of seafood – especially shellfish.
 Only use guaranteed branded bottled water – beware of re-filled bottles.